HenaNieminen/Old-java-project/README.md

 -Phone validation

 -SSN validation no longer accepts non-existant days or months.
 Will not take into attention leap years or specific day amounts within a month

+-User can now safely store people with same given names.